zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-A small but important note is that we can always use \\( \vert \mathrm{cos}{\theta} \vert \\) to evaluate the upper part of the Chapman function since, even if the angle is greater than 90 degrees, the ray direction is reversed, and the cosine is negated.
+A small but important note is that we can always use \\( \vert \mathrm{cos}{\theta} \vert \\) to evaluate the upper part of the Chapman function since, if the angle is greater than 90 degrees, the ray direction is reversed, and the cosine is negated.

 ### Evaluating Optical Depth Using the Chapman Function

-A numerical approximation of the Chapman function, in conjunction with the Equation 41, allows us to evaluate optical depth along an arbitrary ray segment.
+A numerical approximation of the Chapman function, in conjunction with the Equation 36, allows us to evaluate optical depth along an arbitrary ray segment.

 However, since the approximation of the Chapman function contains a branch (upper/lower hemisphere), using the full formulation may be unnecessarily expensive for many use cases.